Generate PDF417 Barcodes

 Layout Configuration Settings

-Developers can define the required layout configuration for PDF417 generation using dedicated methods of class Pdf417Parameters, i.e. setRows and setColumns.
+Developers can define the required layout configuration for PDF417 generation using dedicated function of class Pdf417Parameters, i.e. setRows and setColumns.
 All PDF417 standards besides Micro PDF417 may have the following configuration settings: from 1 to 30 columns and from 3 to 90 rows.
 The number of rows and columns can be defined separately.
 The layout of Micro PDF417 allows adding from 1 to 4 columns.

 Following PDF417 barcodes have different layout configurations.